oxc-project/eslint-plugin-oxlint/README.md

 import oxlint from "eslint-plugin-oxlint";
 export default [
   ...// other plugins
-  oxlint, // oxlint should be the last one
+  oxlint.configs["flat/recommended"], // oxlint should be the last one ];
-];
 ```